gravitational/teleport/rfd/0144-client-tools-updates.md

 How Cloud will push changes to `cluster_maintenance_config` is out of scope for this RFD and will be handled by a separate Cloud specific RFD.

+Automatic updates for Teleport Connect are out of scope for this RFD as it uses a different install/update mechanism.
+For now it will call `tsh` with `TELEPORT_TOOLS_VERSION=off` until automatic updates support can be added to Connect.

 ### Security